PECOS-packages/PECOS/docs/user-guide/qec-guppy.md

 )
 ```

+`evaluate_results(...)` accepts only direct scalar `result()` values whose
-For a backend that returns raw measurements in runtime execution order, use
+measurement identity the Guppy compiler can certify.
+For a backend that returns
+raw measurements in runtime execution order, use
 `build.evaluate_runtime_record(values)` instead.
 Both methods produce the
 detector order and packed observable mask expected by the DEM.